ShreelaxmiHegde/Accommate/docs.md

 - `boilerplate.ejs`: The main layout template that wraps all route pages.
 - It automatically includes the navbar and footer from the `includes/` folder, and injects the unique content of each route page into the body section.
 - This approach improves code readability and reduces redundancy by centralizing common page structure.

+### 3. `listings/`
+Contains EJS template files for all pages related to accommodation listings.

+### 4. `errors/`
+EJS template file to display error messages.
+Typically rendered by error-handling middleware whenever error occurs, such as validation failure, a missing page or a server issue.
+It can display error details like error status code, message etc.

+---

+## `public/` (static files)

+### `css/style.css`
+File that contains whole project stylings

+### `js/script.js`
+Form validations script for both client and server-side validations.
+Used in dynamic rendering of form errors.

+---

+## `utils/`
+Stores reusable helper funcions and classes.

+### `ExpressError.js`
+Exports custom error class which extends Express's `Error` class.
+This helps our error handling middleware respond with the correct status code and message.

+### `wrapAsync.js`
+Typically exports a utility function that wraps async route handlers in Express.
+Its purpose is to catch errors in async functions and pass them to Express's error-handling middleware, so we don't need to use try/catch every route.

+<b>How it works : </b>
+- We pass your async function to `wrapAsync`.
+- If the async function throws an error or rejects a promise, `wrapAsync` cathces it and calls `next(err)`.

+This keeps route code clean and ensures all async errors are handled properly.

+---

+## `schema.js`
+Defines server-side validation rules for form fields using Joi package.
+When creating or editing a listing, the application uses these Joi schemas to valdiate the submitted data before saving it to the database.
+If the data does not meet the schema requirements, an arror is generated and the listing is not stored.

+*The error is generally throwed from our custom error class `ExpressError`.

 ---